Shadota/CacheGuard/README.md

 - **Adaptive Learning**: Learns from each generation to improve accuracy over time
 - **Narrative Continuity**: AI summaries preserve story context even after truncation
+- **Background Summarization**: Use a different model for summaries while roleplaying
 - **Cache Efficiency**: 20x fewer cache invalidations (removing 20 at once vs 1 at a time)
 - **Predictable Behavior**: Always removes fixed batches, not variable amounts
 - **Real-time Feedback**: Color-coded status display shows actual vs target with accuracy metrics
 - **Safety**: Minimum message setting prevents over-truncation
 - **Automatic**: Works seamlessly in the background
 - **Flexible**: Can be used with or without summarization

+## Background Summarization

+The extension supports using a different model for summarization than your main roleplay model.
+This enables:

+- **Cost Optimization**: Use a cheaper model (e.g., GPT-4o-mini) for summaries while using a premium model (e.g., Claude Opus) for roleplay
+- **Speed**: Use a faster model for summaries to reduce wait time
+- **Independence**: Summarize in the background without interrupting your main conversation

+**How to use:**
+1. Set up multiple connection profiles in SillyTavern's Connection Manager
+2. In the extension settings, select a different profile for "Connection Profile"
+3. The extension will automatically switch to that profile when summarizing
+4. Your main roleplay will continue using your primary profile

+**Example Setup:**
+- Main Profile: Claude Opus (for high-quality roleplay)
+- Summary Profile: GPT-4o-mini (for fast, cheap summaries)
+- Result: Best of both worlds - premium roleplay with efficient summarization

 ## Performance